hemantpande/algo-practice-node/README.md

     6. Set the next property on the new node to be the previous next
     7. Increment the length
     8. Return true

+    #### Remove
+    1. If the index is less than zero or greater than the length, return undefined
+    2. If the index is the same as the length-1, pop
+    3. If the index is 0, shift
+    4. Otherwise, using the get method, access the node at the index - 1
+    5. Set the next property on that node to be the next of the next node
+    6. Decrement the length
+    7. Return the value of the node removed

+    #### In-place Reverse
+    ```
+        node = this.head
+        previous = null
+        next = null

+          100      101     102     103     104
+    1.    node     next
+    2.    prev     node    next
+    3.             prev    node    next
+    4.                     prev    node   next
+    5.                             prev   node   next

+        loop{
+            next = node.next
+            node.next = prev
+            node = next
+            prev = node
+        }
+    ```

+### Doubly linked list

+**We'll come back to this section, skipping for now**

+### Stacks and Queues

+A LIFO data structure!
+The last element added to the stack will be the first element removed from the stack, like a pile of books.

+Stacks are use in -
+1. Managing function invocations
+2. Undo / Redo
+3. Routing in web frameworks.
+All visited addresses are maintained on stack.
+The return URL is the top item on stack.